-For interested travelers in 2018, join us as we will travel to the Heartland of Jewish Culture through the homeland of the Litvaks — the historical Grand Duchy of Lithuania — including Poland, Belarus (White Russia) and Lithuania.
-The Heartland of Culture Expedition will be traveling to Europe May 2018.
+Join us as we will travel to the Heartland of Jewish Culture through the homeland of the Litvaks — the historical Grand Duchy of Lithuania — including Poland, Belarus (White Russia) and Lithuania.
+The Heartland of Culture Expedition will be traveling to Europe October 2018.

 Beautiful Landscapes, Incredible Stories